HKavci/Hiring-Page-2/README.md

 - CSS
 - JavaScript

 ## Notes
-- The waiting list table mockdata created in db.json file and the data is fetched from this file.
-So we can test fetching process.
 - If the "?" icon is clicked, the modal opens and closes.
 - When the "rotate" icon is clicked, the page restarts.
 - When the "arrow" icon is clicked, the waiting list table expands and collapses.